ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 - Too much content that **is not** sensitive information matches the rules - in other words, too many false positives.

-- Too little content that **is** sensitive information matches the rules - in other words, the protective actions aren't being enforced on the sensitive information.
+- Too little content that **is** sensitive information matches the rules.
+In other words, the protective actions aren't being enforced on the sensitive information.

 To address these issues, you can tune your rules by adjusting the instance count and match accuracy to make it harder or easier for content to match the rules.
 Each sensitive information type used in a rule has both an instance count and match accuracy.